tur11ng/tur11ng/README.md

 ### Hi there 👋

-- 💼 Currently working as an Information Security Specialist.
+- 💼 Currently working as a Cyber Security Engineer.
 - 🎓 I hold an Int.
 MSc. degree in Computer Science and Informatics from University of Patras.
 I am currently pursuing my MSc. in Hardware and Software Integrated Systems (HSIS) at University of Patras.
 - 🤟 My interests include Security, Cryptography, Reverse Engineering, Embedded Development and Mathematics.